 Each red LED is ON when the electric level of the related input is ON.
-The input status can also be checked with the CSSP Monitor.
+The input status can also be checked with the CSSP Serial Monitor (see §9).
 These indications on the electric level of inputs are not guaranteed if the board is only powered by the USB connector.